zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 - Parameters:
   - cert: `string` - PEM encoded certificate.
 The corresponding CLI parameter can contain either a PEM string or a path to a file containing the data.
   - info: `optional(string)` - information/notes for the proposal.
 Can contain up to 4096 characters.
   - time: `optional(int64)` - proposal time (number of nanoseconds elapsed since January 1, 1970 UTC).
-CLI uses the current time for that field.
+This field cannot be specified using a CLI command and will use the current time by default.
   - vid: `uint16` -  Vendor ID (positive non-zero).
 Must be equal to the Certificate's `vid` field for VID-scoped PAA.
   - schemaVersion: `optional(uint16)` - Certificate's schema version to support backward/forward compatability(default 0)
 - In State: `pki/ProposedCertificate/value/<Certificate's Subject>/<Certificate's Subject Key ID>`